sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 There's also some other questions like:

 - Do you display the expert graph to the learner?
-- Do you display their progress overall?
+- Do you display their progress on all skills?
 How?
 - Do you display their progress on specific skills?
 How?
 - Does the learner get choices in learning content?
 Or does the system decide everything?